johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 #### The SameSite Attribute {#attribute-samesite}

-The "SameSite" attribute limits the scope of the cookie such that it will only be attached to requests if those requests are same-site, as defined by the algorithm in {{same-site-requests}}.
+The "SameSite" attribute limits the scope of the cookie such that it will only be attached to requests if those requests are same-site.
 For example, requests for `https://site.example/sekrit-image` will attach same-site cookies if and only if initiated from a context whose "site for cookies" is an origin with a scheme and registered domain of "https" and "site.example" respectively.

 If the "SameSite" attribute's value is "Strict", the cookie will only be sent along with "same-site" requests.
-If the value is "Lax", the cookie will be sent with same-site requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
+If the value is "Lax", the cookie will be sent with same-site requests, and with "cross-site" top-level navigations.
 If the value is "None", the cookie will be sent with same-site and cross-site requests.
 If the "SameSite" attribute's value is something other than these three known keywords, the attribute's value will be subject to a default enforcement mode that is equivalent to "Lax".